btskinner/rworkshop/_modules/programming.md

 By control flow, I just mean the functions that help you change how your script is read.
-Scripts in R are read from top to bottom unless specific commands tell R to, say, skip some lines if some condition is false or repeat a set of commands while some condition is true.
+Scripts in R are read from top to bottom unless specific commands tell R to skip some lines if some condition is false or repeat a set of commands while some condition is true.

 Repeating commands often involves a loop.
-Loops have a bad reputation in R, mostly for being slow, but they aren’t *that* slow and they are easy to write and understand.\[\^f1\]
+Loops have a bad reputation in R, mostly for being slow, but they aren’t *that* slow and they are easy to write and understand.[^1]

 for
 ---